 We spent quite a lot of time in the Western Town, between the keen displays, fort slide and shooting gallery.
-Honestly may return to Enchanted Forest just to go to the shooting gallery and chill in the Western Town.

 Other portions of Enchanted Forest include an old English village with many walk through attractions, a haunted house, a log flume ride, as well as a snow themed roller coaster.